-The four indicators relating to treasury management (shown in Tables 2 and 3 below) are no longer required under the Prudential Code; they are instead now set as part of the Treasury Management

-Strategy Statement which is a requirement of the Chartered Institute Public Finance and Accountancy Treasury Management Code of Practice.
+The four indicators relating to treasury management (shown in Tables 2 and 3 below) require to be set as part of the Treasury Management Strategy Statement and are a requirement of the Chartered Institute Public Finance and Accountancy Treasury Management Code of Practice.

-Members are therefore asked to approve the Treasury Indicators for 2016/17, 2017/18 and 2018/19 contained in Table 2 below and the Upper and Lower Limits in Table 3 in compliance with the Treasury Management in the Public Services Code of Practice.
+Members are therefore asked to approve the Treasury Indicators for 2018/19, 2019/20 and 2020/21 contained in Table 2 below and the Upper and Lower Limits in Table 3 below in compliance with the Treasury Management in the Public Services Code of Practice.
 A brief description of each Treasury Indicator and its purpose is provided on the following page.